Miren Gorrotxategi

 Miren Edurne Gorrotxategi Azurmendi (born 18 September 1967) is a Basque lawyer, jurist, university teacher and former politician from Spain.
-She is a university teacher of Constitucional Law at the University of the Basque Country.
+She is a university teacher of Constitutional Law at the University of the Basque Country.

 She served in the Senate (2016–2019) and the Congress of Deputies (May 2019–September 2019).
 She was a member of the Basque Parliament and spokesperson of the Elkarrekin Podemos-Ezker Anitza Parliamentary Group in the Basque Parliament from 2020 to 2024.

 Biography

 Gorrotxategi was born in Abadiño, Biscay.
 She graduated with a law degree from the University of the Basque Country in 1991 and later got a postgraduate diploma in environmental law.

 She began as a university teacher, teaching classes there in constitutional law and history of political thought in 1992.
 She taught in the Basque language.

 Political career

 Gorrotxategi was elected to the Senate in the 2015 Spanish general election, receiving 8.11% of the vote and taking the last of four seats for the Biscay constituency.
 In the April 2019 Spanish general election, she was elected to the Congress of Deputies by the same constituency, where she was running as number two on Podemos's list behind Roberto Uriarte.
 She was one of seven Podemos deputies to lose their seats in the November 2019 election.